SOMPODDA/DA102-Deforestation-Exploration-Project-II/README.md

 3. Implement the best type of Subqueries
 4. Consider the tradeoffs to using subqueries
 5. Implement the best subquery strategy

+Learning Outcomes:

+1. Gain an understanding of foundational concepts for business and product development, including marketing and growth
+2. Apply SQL concepts to analyze a single table in multiple ways
+3. Combine Data from multiple tables with SQL joins
+4. Learn how to use SQL functions to aggregate data
+5. Process and analyze data in more efficient ways using subqueries